Collecting software requirements. Real life story

 Details are everything

 Once you have a deep understanding of the details of your product, you then need to work on prioritization and organizing your timeline.
-If you do not spend time on these things in advance, half way through the development process you will suddenly realise you have run out of either time or money or maybe even both!
+If you do not spend time on these things in advance, halfway through the development process you will suddenly realize you have run out of either time or money or maybe even both!

 My mistake was that I prioritized tasks based solely on my budget.
 Despite there being little written about it I believe prioritization should be done by all interested parties including customers, stakeholders as well as the team.